Is Your Office Suffering from Poor Sound Quality?

 These office soundproofing panels can go directly onto the partitions you’re already using to break up different parts of your open office plan, or they can go on walls or ceilings where you need to contain the sound in a space.

 Soundproof Cow offers art acoustic panels made of the highest-quality sound-absorbing and office sound dampening materials.
-These panels feature your choice of a variety of artistic designs to match the decor of your office.
+These sound-absorbing panels feature your choice of a variety of artistic designs to match the decor of your office.
 These are art panels you might install to beautify a drab office, but these have the added benefit of controlling the sound in your office so that your employees can communicate, concentrate and work better.

 7. Quiet the Echo… Echo… Echo With Hanging Acoustic Panels